-- Major essays be typed and double spaced to be accepted for grading. - Major essays MUST include an edited rough draft that has been signed and dated by an English tutor in the Student Success Center in order to be accepted for grading.
+- Major essays be typed and double spaced to be accepted for grading. - Major essays MUST include an edited rough draft that has been signed and dated by an English tutor in the Student Success Center in order to be accepted for grading. - > Student Assessment:

-Student Assessment:

 Assignments and Assessments Percentage of overall grade

-Comparison/ Contrast Essay 50%
+Compare and Contrast Essay 50%

-Article Summary Response Essay
+Article Summary Response

-Persuasive/Argumentative Essay
+Persuasive/Argumentative

-Group Argumentative Presentation
+(Optional: Group Argumentative)

-Research Paper

-Research Paper Presentation
+Research Paper/ Presentation

-Grammar/MLA Post-test 30%

-At least two of the following:
+At least two of the following: 30%

 In-Class Descriptive Essay

 In-Class Process Analysis Essay

 In-Class Definition Essay

 In-Class Narrative Essay

 Daily Work 20%

-Grammar Lab in Moodle
+Grammar Lab

-→ Grading Scale:
+Grading Scale:

 Grade

-Α 90-100
+A 90-100

 В 80-89

-С 70-79
+C 70-79

 D 60-69

 F 59-below